Making Falsa sharbat is very easy and is made without lighting the fire. It is a natural summer coolant and keeps the body cool during summers.

-I remember during childhood, vendors would roam around the bylanes of old Delhi ( where I lived then) calling at very high pitch so that their voice could reach inside the big houses lining the streets.
+I remember during childhood, vendors would roam around the bylanes of old Delhi ( where I lived then) calling at a very high pitch so that their voices could reach inside the big houses lining the streets.
 Eaten with rock salt and chat masala they tasted awesome.

 But now, this fruit is very sparsely available.
 It is very rarely available in markets and that too for a very short time.
 All Falsa lovers keep a vulture eye and grab it as it comes.
 I too was anxiously waiting for it this season.
 Luckily saw these yesterday and of course, grabbed them.

-It can be eaten on ripening or can be consumed in a syrup/pulp form.
+- It can be eaten on ripening or can be consumed in a syrup/pulp form.

-In looks it resembles cranberry, blue berry and jamun.
+- In looks, it resembles cranberry, blueberry and Jamun.

-The fruit in the form of berry is quite fragile and needs very careful handling.
+- The fruit in the form of berry is quite fragile and needs very careful handling.
 It is difficult to transport and therefore distribute on long distances.

 - Has a cooling effect on the body, assists in preventing heat strokes, stomach aches and disorders, cures anaemia etc.

 No Cooking No Boiling Only Juice Extracted

 - First of all, I wash them in a colander turning them very lightly with delicate hands.
 Yes, you have to do it with a really soft touch, otherwise, the pulp skin would get peeled off and you would be left with seeds only.

 - Once washed, soak them in just enough water with sugar for an hour or so.